Prentice Cooper: Later life

-Encouraged by pro-segregation interests, Cooper challenged freshman U.S. Senator Albert Gore, Sr., in the 1958 Democratic primary, but lost handily, with Gore taking about 60% of the vote.
+Encouraged by pro-segregation interests, Cooper challenged freshman U.S. Senator Albert Gore Sr., in the 1958 Democratic primary but lost handily, with Gore taking about 60% of the vote.
 Cooper remained an active participant in Democratic Party events until his death from cancer on May 18, 1969, at the Mayo Clinic in Rochester, Minnesota.

 Family and legacy

-Cooper married Hortense Hayes Powell (1919-2017) in 1950.
+Cooper married Hortense Hayes Powell (1919–2017) in 1950.
 They had three sons: William Prentice Cooper, III, Jim Cooper, John Cooper.
 Since Cooper was a bachelor during his tenure as governor, his mother served as the state's first lady.
-Cooper's son Jim, is a U.S. congressman, while his son John is mayor of Metro Nashville.
+Jim is a former U.S. congressman, while John was mayor of Metro Nashville.

 Prentice Cooper State Forest, located west of Chattanooga, is named for Cooper.
 Most of the land for the forest was acquired during Cooper's tenure as governor.
-Residence halls at Tennessee Technological University and the University of Tennessee at Martin have also been named for Cooper.

-Cooper's house still stands in Shelbyville, and has been listed on the National Register of Historic Places.
+Residence halls at Tennessee Tech and the University of Tennessee at Martin have also been named for Cooper.
+Cooper's house stands in Shelbyville and is listed on the National Register of Historic Places.